Nailing Mobile-First UX 📱

 Mobile users access your experiences in vastly different environments:

-• Readable typography: Minimum 16px font size with high contrast ratios
+• Readable typography: Minimum 16px font size with high contrast ratios (WCAG compliant)

 • Network awareness: Design for offline states and slow connections